UP IN a big room in the Eastern block of the Parliament buildings at Ottawa a man is seated before a desk.

 There are many men seated at many desks in the Eastern block but this is a small man and before him is a big book in divers volumes.
 The man is none other than John Fraser, auditor-general of Canada and one of the least imposing, as far as mere physical proportions go, of those who fill the high seats of government service.
 The book of divers volumes is—no. not a copy of the Domesday Book or the Encyclopaedia Britannica but the annual report of the auditor-general and the biggest and bulkiest bluebook the Printing Bureau ever takes two weeks longer than it should to turn out.

-“Yes. about $500.000,000 in accounts passes annually through my hands.
-Yes -r-oh yes, T have to check over all of them, just to see they’re not excessive or anything, yon know,” the calm voice informs you.
+“Yes, about $500,000,000 in accounts passes annually through my hands.
+Yes ---oh yes, I have to check over all of them, just to see they’re not excessive or anything, you know,” the calm voice informs you.
 “They’re all here in my report.
-No, that’s not all of it: that only goes from Q to Y hnt possibly you don’t want to look over the whole thing just now?”
+No, that’s not all of it: that only goes from Q to Y but possibly you don’t want to look over the whole thing just now?”

 His Coat of Mail